Council must value all properties for rating purposes under the Rating Valuations Act 1998 and the Local Government (Rating) Act 2002.

 Some properties are inspected throughout the year to make sure details are updated where changes have occurred; QV is notified about changes as part of the building consent process.

-The valuations are a snapshot of the market as at 1 September in the year of revaluation, and rates are based on a valuation of a property.
+Valuations are a snapshot of the market as at 1 September in the year of revaluation.
+Rates are then based on that property valuation.

 How is my property valued?

 Valuations are made up of:

 Capital value: the approximate price that would be paid for the property at the valuation date.
 It’s the total of the land value and improvements value, the total value of your property.
 It excludes chattels, stock, crops, machinery or trees.
 Residential values include GST, other property types do not.